 Netzero provides access to diagnostic data for your Powerwall 2 system.
 This data is not available in the Tesla app.
-The diagnostic data includes battery capacity and degradation, and solar string production (solar production broken down by strings of solar panels).
+The diagnostic data includes battery capacity and degradation, and solar string production (solar production broken down by strings of solar panels) for Tesla-branded inverters.

 Powerwall 2 diagnostics access requires the IP address and password for the Tesla Gateway or Powerwall+.